 Covid-19 has changed the way we live and work, it will also change the way we build.
 The whole industry must be ready to adopt the “new normal” (telecommuting, safe distancing measures etc).
 Most companies will need to re-examine their financial positions and cut excess and unnecessary spending to keep them afloat.

 For the post Covid era, the virus has exposed the industry’s weakness.
 Things like over reliance on manual labour, overleveraging and lack of technology usage have to change.
-I think that we have to expect further tightening of supply of migrant workers, this is because I have heard on the ground that there are some workers who wish to return to their families, coupled with the tight restrictions of incoming workers.
+I think that we have to expect further tightening of supply of migrant workers.
+This is because I have heard on the ground that some workers wish to return to their families.
+This is coupled with the tight restrictions of incoming workers.

 Of course, on the bright side, companies which can adapt well to the changes will emerge stronger.
 I have joked before that construction industry is like a dinosaur with a lack of new construction technology in most work sites for decades.
 Hence, it will be a good time to start embracing technology and innovate to achieve higher productivity.

 Industry output will be expected to be much lower this year with additional delays and higher expenses expected.
 We might even see some construction companies going under.
 However, this is not the end.
 Singapore can never stop building and improving its infrastructure.
-With a large pipeline of projects (both public and private) coming up, I am still hopeful of a recovery by end 2020 and the additional costs mentioned above will be eventually priced into these new upcoming projects.
+With a large pipeline of projects (both public and private) coming up, I am still hopeful of a recovery by end 2020.
+The additional costs mentioned above should be eventually priced into these new upcoming projects.

 Note: Credits to https://www.scal.com.sg/ for some of the information presented in this post.